 Today, this custom of giving of firstfruits at Shavuot is still carried out after the 50 days of the Omer, by giving to the place of worship a monetary offering to the Lord.
 Giving the offering as the symbol of the first of God’s blessings—giving with thankfulness of the ‘finest firsts’ of what God has given to us; declaring the goodness of God for the abundance of His blessings toward us.

 “Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.
 You shall bring from your dwellings two wave loaves… of fine flour; they shall be baked with leaven.
 They are the firstfruits to the Lord.”─Leviticus 23:16-17

-The Festival of Shavuot is a time to thank God for the bounty of harvest in our lives with the choicest of our firstfruits.
-It is a celebration of Torah, when God gave His instruction that would continue to bless us as we continue to align with His Word and love His law.
+The Festival of Shavuot is a time to thank God for the bounty of the harvest in our lives with the choicest of our firstfruits.
+It was a celebration of Torah when God gave His instruction that would continue to bless us as we continue to align with His Word and love His law.

 Shavuot | Activate Your Faith and Heritage…

 Let Shavuot inspire you to reclaim your forgotten heritage today.
 Christians often separate their faith from their Jewish roots.
 When this is the case, the stakes are high!
 God’s direction was for us to follow this statute forever.